Caresilabs/Pingl/README.md

 Set the pingdom webhook to `YOURDOMAIN.com/pingl?token=TOKEN`.

 ### Echo
 The bot can echo anything you say by doing a post call to `/echo`.
-The body should be:
+The body should be in the following format:
 `{ text: "Hello world!" }`

 ### Custom messages